Sunday, August 9, 2009

 click Network Connections.
 Click Create

-under Network Tasks, and then click
+a new connection under Network Tasks, and then click

 Next.